GirmaSis/Protein_Interaction_Analysis_and_Visualization/README.md

-# Protein Interaction Analysis and Visualization
+# Protein interaction analysis and visualization

 This repository provides a set of Python scripts for analyzing and visualizing protein-protein interactions using data from the STRING database API.
-The scripts offer customizable and automated workflows for researchers to explore protein interactions and perform enrichment analysis.
+The scripts offer customizable workflows for researchers to explore protein interactions and perform enrichment analysis.

+**Note**
+You can download and visualize `network.html` file to view the interactive network using a browser.

-## Main functionalities
+## Main functionalities:

 ### 1. Network Analysis and Visualization